Greenbelt Native Plant Center

 Tour Freshkills Park With The Urban Park RangersIMMEDIATE

-Staten Island’s former landfill is becoming Freshkills Park and is opening its gates this spring for guided tours.
-The site is being transformed into one of the next great regional parks of the 21st Century.
-Tours are available from April through November and lead by the Urban Parks Rangers.
+Staten Island’s former landfill is becoming Freshkills Park and on April 4, its gates open for guided tours.
+The site is being transformed into one of the next great regional parks of the 21st century.
+Tours are available from April through November and are led by the Urban Park Rangers.

 Freshkills Park is one of the most ambitious public works projects in the world, combining state-of-the-art ecological restoration techniques with extraordinary settings for recreation, public art and facilities for many sports and programs, all on approximately 2,200 acres of new parkland.
 While nearly 45 percent of the land was once used for landfill operations, the remainder of the site is currently composed of wetlands, open waterways and unfilled lowland areas.
 The tops of the landfill mounds offer spectacular vistas of the expansive site as well as views of downtown Manhattan.

-Tours last one-and-a-half hours and are free of charge and open to all, but seating is limited.
-To register or to learn about our group tour options, visit http://www.nycgovparks.org/freshkills or call 311.
+Tours last 90 minutes, are free of charge and open to all, but seating is limited.
+To register or to learn about private group tour options, call 311 or visit http://www.nyc.gov/parks/freshkillspark.

 - 30 -